 Whether you are having a modified, mini, or full tummy tuck, the area that is operated on will be stitched and bandaged.
 It will be very important to follow all of Dr. Mirabile and Dr. Hsu’s instructions on how to care for the bandage in the days after surgery.
 The postoperative garment used will be a firm, elastic band that promotes compression and support to enable proper healing.
 Dr. Mirabile and Dr. Hsu will also instruct you on how to best position yourself, while sitting or laying down to help ease pain or discomfort.

 You will begin stationary bicycle and elliptical machine exercises in 3-4 weeks.
 By 6 weeks, you will be able to resume all regular activities and being to incorporate your usual exercise regimens.
 You may need to take up to 2 weeks off from work after the surgery to ensure proper recovery.
 Dr. Mirabile and Dr. Hsu will advise you on what you need to do.
+Results may vary.

 Returning to Daily Life